 NFIP is the main flood insurance provider in the US, covering over 20,000 communities.
 Big "I" works to improve access to flood insurance through public and private markets and promotes agents' role in helping property owners make informed decisions.

 From December 27, 2021, health insurance agents, brokers, and consultants must disclose their compensation and other relevant details to plan sponsors.
 Health insurers must also reveal broker compensation to individual insureds.
 The Big "I" provides resources to help agents and brokers understand these changes.

 The insurance industry is regulated by states under the McCarran-Ferguson Act, but federal laws can also impact state regulation.
 The Big 'I' supports a state-based regulatory system and opposes the Federal Insurance Office.

 More information here about autonomous vehicles, natural disaster insurance, and other issues relevant to the insurance industry.

-The Terrorism Risk Insurance Program (TRIP) was first established in 2002 as a result of 9/11 to assist the insurance market in covering insured losses resulting from acts of terrorism.
-It has since been reauthorized in 2005, 2007 and in 2015 after a brief lapse.
-The most recent reauthorization in 2015 extended the program for six years through December 31, 2020.
-The Big "I" supports the program and will be advocating that Congress reauthorize TRIP during the 116th Congress.
+The Terrorism Risk Insurance Program (TRIP) was created in 2002 after the 9/11 attacks to aid the insurance market in covering losses from terrorism.
+It has been reauthorized three times and extended until December 2020.
+The Big "I" supports TRIP and will advocate for its reauthorization.